WesselSmit/frontend-applications/README.md

 **Concept**

-My Vue group helped me with my concept through feedback and brainstoming.
+My Vue group helped me with my concept through **feedback and brainstoming**.

+**Class toggle with vue syntax**

+Wiebe helped me write a function that dynamically toggles a class in the DOM.
+I was trying to do it in vanilla JS and was on the right path but didn't really understand how to write it using Vue's syntax.
+Wiebe helped rewrite the function to be compatible with the **vue syntax**.

+**Deployment**

+I tried to deploy my website using **Netlify**, this hoewever didn't quite work.
+I didn't realise I had to run **'npm run build'** in the terminal.
+So when Joanne explained this to me it immediately worked.